camunda/camunda-modeler-plugins/menu-plugin-example/README.md

 Add your menu entries to `menu/menu.js`.
 Put the directory into the `plugins` directory of the modeler.

-For further information on how to create plugins for the Camunda Modeler see the [documentation](https://github.com/camunda/camunda-modeler/tree/547-plugins/docs/plugins).
+If you're interested in how to create your own plugins see the [documentation](https://github.com/camunda/camunda-modeler/tree/master/docs/plugins) and this [example](https://github.com/camunda/camunda-modeler-plugin-example).